major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

-If the group owner of the “cron.allow” file is not set to root, sensitive information could be viewed or edited by unauthorized users.
+If the group owner of the \xe2\x80\x9ccron.allow\xe2\x80\x9d file is not set to root, sensitive information could be viewed or edited by unauthorized users.

 Check
 ~~~~~